Angraecum leonis

-Angraecum leonis is a species of flowering plant in the Orchidaceae family.
+Angraecum leonis is a species of flowering plant in the family Orchidaceae.

 Description

 Forms

 Two different forms of this species exist.
 The form native to the Comoros is considerably larger and nearly twice as big as the one native to Madagascar.

 Cytology

 The diploid chromosome count of this species is 2n = 40, or 2n = 38.

 Ecology

 Pollination

 The sphingophilous flowers are fragrant during the night.

 Etymology

 It is named after Léon Humblot, a French orchid collector.